godanny86/aem-static-markup/README.md

 # Static AEM Markup
 ====================================

-A static repository with AEM Core Component markup that can be used by front-end developers to style.
+A static repository with AEM Core Component markup that can be used by front-end developers to style AEM Core components.

 ## How To Use